-- Different energy technology areas exhibit unique patterns of invention and innovation.
+- Different energy technology areas present unique patterns of invention and innovation.

-- New empirical methods of estimating technical and commercial impact (based on analysis of patent citations and web presence) to better target research expenditures could augment the speed and scale of innovation and deployment of clean energy technologies
+- New empirical methods for estimating technical and commercial impact (based on patent citations and web presence) to better target research expenditures could boost the speed and scale of innovation and deployment of clean energy technologies.

-This study employed regression models and multivariate simulations to compare social, institutional and geographic drivers of breakthrough clean energy innovation, as follows:
+In Clean Energy Innovation: Sources of Technical and Commercial Breakthroughs, NREL employed regression models and multivariate simulations to compare social, institutional, and geographic drivers of breakthrough clean energy innovation as follows:

-- CA dominates across all RE technologies; clean energy patents increasingly coming from non-US sources, primarily Germany, Japan, Canada and France
+- California dominates across all renewable energy technologies; clean energy patents are increasingly coming from non-U.S. sources—primarily Germany, Japan, Canada, and France.

-- DOE and NASA historically account for one-third of renewable energy patents
+- The Department of Energy (DOE) and NASA historically account for one-third of renewable energy patents.

-- Solar shows highest levels of inter-organizational linkages and biofuels shows lowest levels; extent of collaboration networking lags pharma and software
+- Solar shows the highest levels of inter-organizational linkages and biofuels shows lowest levels; extent of collaboration networking lags pharma and software.

-The study also employed a new a new empircal methodology to estimate the impacts of clean energy innovation in the marketplace, and found that:
+The study also employed a new empirical methodology to estimate the impacts of clean energy innovation in the marketplace, and found that:

-- Factors impacting breakthroughs and commercial relevance vary across RE technologies
+- Factors impacting breakthroughs and commercial relevance vary across renewable energy technologies.